-As at December 31, 2022 and 2021, based on management's assessment and judgment, there is no indication of impairment of goodwill since the recoverable amount of the CGU is higher than the carrying value.
+As at December 31, 2023 and 2022, based on management's assessment and judgment, there is no indication of impairment of goodwill since the recoverable amount of the CGU is higher than the carrying value.

-As at December 31, 2022 and 2021, the recoverable amount of COPI's business was determined based on value in use calculation (using Level 3 inputs) using certain assumptions.
+As at December 31, 2023 and 2022, the recoverable amount of COPI's business was determined based on value in use calculation (using Level 3 inputs) using certain assumptions.
 Management has engaged a third party which employed the discounted cash flow method in computing for the value in use.
-The calculations made use of cash flow projections based on financial forecasts approved by the BOD covering a five-year period beginning 2022.
+The calculations made use of cash flow projections based on financial forecasts covering a five-year period.